Getting started

 google-takeout-import/ # ─┘

-app and core are always present.
-Each feature is its own git repo with its own history, issues, and CI, and you only clone the ones you intend to work on.
-The workspace package.json lists every possible member, but npm tolerates members whose directories are absent - so a partial checkout installs and runs cleanly.
+The tinycld repo is always cloned; it carries @tinycld/core nested inside it.
+Each feature is its own git repo with its own history, issues, and CI, and you only clone the ones you intend to work on. pnpm-workspace.yaml lists every possible member, but pnpm tolerates members whose directories are absent — so a partial checkout installs and runs cleanly. @tinycld/package-scripts lives inside the app shell (tinycld/package-scripts/) and rides along with the tinycld clone; it’s registered as the nested member tinycld/package-scripts in pnpm-workspace.yaml.

-How the workspace, core, app, and features relate
+How the workspace, core, the app shell, and features relate

-@tinycld/core is its own repo (tinycld/core) and a workspace member at ~/code/tinycld/core/.
+@tinycld/core is a nested member at ~/code/tinycld/tinycld/core/, inside the tinycld repo.
 It holds the runtime: React Native, Expo Router, the PocketBase client, pbtsdb, shared UI components, theming, auth.
 Every feature package peer-depends on those; none of them ship their own copies.
 Features import from @tinycld/core/lib/* and @tinycld/core/ui/*, never the other way around.
-The @tinycld/app shell (tinycld/app) owns the bundler config, the generator, and the Expo Router app/ tree, and consumes @tinycld/core like any other member.
+The app shell (the tinycld repo root) owns the bundler config, the generator, and the Expo Router app/ tree, and consumes @tinycld/core like any other member.

 Features do not depend on each other.
 If the takeout importer wants to know whether mail is installed, it reads the runtime package registry (usePackages()) rather than taking a compile-time import on @tinycld/mail.
 This keeps each feature independently releasable and keeps the lean-shell guarantee intact — a checkout with no feature packages still typechecks and runs.